DISCOVER HOW TO MAKE YOUR PRACTICE THRIVE!

 Create Pages for Each Treatment/Service

 Although you know what services you provide, your prospective patients don’t.
-So, having a properly optimized page for every service you provide gives you an SEO advantage.
+So, having a properly optimised page for every service you provide gives you an SEO advantage.
 Suppose someone searches for “root canal in Sydney, Australia,” your page has a higher chance of showing up in the search results.
 When people find you via search results, you’re more likely to get patients without having to spend on ads.

 Add Location Pages for Multi-Location Practices